skip navigation

 Soccer equipment is simple and relatively inexpensive.
 It includes…

-Mandatory equipment: A pair of shin pads and a pair of soccer boots/cleats.
+Mandatory equipment for outdoor Soccer: A pair of shin pads and a pair of soccer boots/cleats.

 Uniform: